cyruslk/debord_slow_sender_meme/logs.md

 - [ ] Trigger the server side at a certain interval (number of pages).
 When both the link and the image are written, (maybe) use `sockets` to launch the client side ml5 code.
   - [ ] (in other words, iNCREMENT THE COUNTER BY ITSELF)
-- [ ] Isolate the first guess in the prediction package coming from the client (targeting the `,` strings of characters ).
+- [x] Isolate the first guess in the prediction package coming from the client (targeting the `,` strings of characters ).
-- [ ] Write the prediction words to db folder.
+- [x] Write the prediction words to db folder.
-- [ ] In the meantime (when the computation is happening/not happening), display both the images (on the left of the screen?) and the text (on the right?) coming from the server side doing a filesystem request.
+- [x] In the meantime (when the computation is happening/not happening), display both the images (on the left of the screen?) and the text (on the right?) coming from the server side doing a filesystem request.
 What I envision now is a simple ternary render with a `fetch` sending the data from the server to the state storage.
 - [ ] As soon as the computation is done, send a `socket` to update the state with the new data.
 This will refresh the page automatically and display the new word + the new prediction
 - [ ] ***Turn pages*** - when the counter equals the number of words of the page, make the `node-tesseract`
 - [ ] Work on the UI (or not)
+  - [ ] ~~First jam~~

 Stuffs that need to be decided: